joshua-data/joshua-data.github.io/_posts/2024-01-11-data-warehouse-08.md

 ---

 > In this article, I’ll summarize key takeaways from:
->  - SECTION 07.
-Slowly Changing Dimensions
+>  - SECTION 08.
+ETL Process

 ### DISCLAIMER
 > This article is a compilation of key takeaways after completing [Data Warehouse — The Ultimate Guide](https://www.udemy.com/course/data-warehouse-the-ultimate-guide/) on Udemy.
 However, it may be challenging to achieve a comprehensive and deep understanding of Data Warehouse solely through this article.
 For your in-depth learning, please take the course, which is an excellent resource, and I personally highly recommend it to those who are eager to master data warehousing, dimensional modeling, and the ETL process.